 How to start building a model?

 Like any other software, you will have to play with the workshop for a little while to fully understand how it works.
-However, to speed up learning curve you will find more information about the tools and shortcuts in the help menu of the workshop.
-I also made a video tutorial that I posted on youtube where you can learn how to build a simple model and how to publish it.
-I planned to make others for more advanced tools.
+However, to speed up the learning curve you will find more information about the tools and shortcuts in the help menu of the workshop or in the forum.

 What kind of result I can expect?